-The Company's current term loan and revolving credit facility matures at the end of May 2020.
-The Company intends to refinance the current term loan and credit facility in the second quarter of fiscal 2019.
-The aggregate amount of financing currently available to the Company under the current term loan and revolving credit facility is \$9 million as of April 30, 2019.
-The Company is in negotiations to replace the current credit facility with a revolving credit facility and delayed term loans that have a total capacity of \$9 million.
+The Company executed a fifth amendment to the Credit Agreement ("Fifth Amendment") on September 11, 2019.
+This amendment extends the term loan and revolving credit facility to a maturity date of August 21, 2020.
+The Company intends to refinance the current term loan and credit facility in the third quarter of fiscal 2019.
+The aggregate amount of financing currently available to the Company under the current term loan and revolving credit facility is \$9 million as of July 31, 2019.
+The Company is in negotiations to replace the current credit facility.

 The Company can demonstrate its ability to refinance the existing term loan and credit facility.
-Additionally, the Company will generate cash flow from operations over the next 12 months.
+Additionally, the Company will produce cash flow from the business over the next 12 months.
 Accordingly, the Company believes it has sufficient cash and credit necessary to continue as a going concern for 12 months from the Company's reporting date.
-This conclusion is supported in part by the Company's ability to extend or re-finance its existing term loan and revolving credit facility.
+This conclusion is supported, in part, by the Company's ability to extend or re-finance its existing term loan and revolving credit facility.